futoin/specs/draft/ftn8_security_concept.md

 ### 2.3.4.
 Access on behalf of user

-On-behalf-of calls is standard feature of [FTN3][].
+On-behalf-of calls is a standard feature of [FTN3][].

 User is generic term for security subject.
 It can be human, specific service, group or even some object.

-Each Service registers a list of generic access descriptors it provides which can be granted by User to another User (Service).
+Each Service registers a list of generic access descriptors it provides.
+Those can be granted by User to another User or Service.

 Another Service creates Access Request Templates as a list of generic access descriptors it wants to ask from User.
 When User grants the